-This showed that units of the 5th Division had executed closely the order issued by its commander in the meeting of 10/07/1970, and had achieved results:
+This showed that units of the 5th Division had executed strictly the order issued by its commander in the meeting of 10/07/1970, and had achieved results:

-When General Hieu took over the command of 5th Division in 8/1969, its three 7th, 8th and 9th Regiments were holding a secondary role as units attached to the US 1st Infantry Division in combined Dong Tien Operations.
-Merely two weeks following General Hieu's arrival, General McAuliffe, Assistant Commander of US 1st Infantry Division paid a visit to General Hieu to discuss about Dong Tien operations on 09/01/1969.
-He was impressed by General Hieu's wide knowledge and great experience in joint operations, as well his clear cut stance and self-assured confidence.
-And one week later, on 09/06/1969, in a meeting between the two commands of ARVN 5th Infantry Division and US 1st Infantry Division, it was the US 1st Infantry Division Commander General Milloy's turn to be impressed by General Hieu's aura: despite his status of a new comer, General Hieu demonstrated that he was in control of the military situation and dictated the modalities to be adopted in joint operations of the two divisions.
+When General Hieu took over the command of the 5th Division in 8/1969, its three 7th, 8th, and 9th Regiments were holding a secondary role as units attached to the US 1st Infantry Division in combined Dong Tien Operations.
+Merely two weeks following General Hieu's arrival, General McAuliffe, Assistant Commander of US 1st Infantry Division, paid a visit to General Hieu to discuss the Dong Tien operations on 09/01/1969.
+He was impressed by General Hieu's extensive knowledge and vast experience in joint operations, as well as his clear cut stance and self-assured confidence.
+And one week later, on 09/06/1969, in a meeting between the two commands of ARVN 5th Infantry Division and US 1st Infantry Division, it was the US 1st Infantry Division Commander General Milloy's turn to be impressed by General Hieu's aura: despite his status of a newcomer, General Hieu demonstrated that he was in control of the military situation and dictated the modalities to be adopted in joint operations of the two divisions.
 This fact was comprehensible since General Hieu came to the 5th Division with a baggage full of experiences acquired through numerous joint operations with American and Korean units during his three years at the command of the 22nd Division.

 In parallel with joint cross-border operations with American and Vietnamese forces (Toan Thang 42, 43, 44, 45 and 46), the 5th Division also unilaterally conducted cross-border operations at regimental level named Toan Thang 1/B/5, 2/B/5, 3/B/5, 4/B/5, 5/B/5 and 6/B/5 with air support provided by the US 317th Air Cavalry.

-By the end of June 1970, American troops were forbidden to cross the Cambodian borders and cross-border operations were solely conducted by Vietnamese units.
-Within the III Corps operational areas, General Do Cao Tri consulted with General Hieu then entrusted General Hieu the design and the implementation of a luring tactic that would involved all three divisions of III Corps (the 5th, the 18th and the 25th).
-General Hieu's concept was to establish a trap at Snoul city with the 8th/5th Division as bait and to have eight task forces composed of units of the 18th and the 25th Divisions conducting operations in the nearby areas of Chup Plantation as diversionary activities; these eight task forces comprising from 18 to 20 thousands troops would served as reserved forces which would cornered the enemies when they fall into the trap.
+By the end of June 1970, American troops were forbidden to cross the Cambodian borders, and cross-border operations were solely conducted by Vietnamese units.
+Within the III Corps operational areas, General Do Cao Tri consulted with General Hieu then entrusted General Hieu the design and the implementation of a luring tactic that would involve all three divisions of III Corps (the 5th, the 18th, and the 25th).
+General Hieu's concept was to establish a trap at Snoul city with the 8th/5th Division as bait and to have eight task forces composed of units of the 18th and the 25th Divisions conducting operations in the nearby areas of Chup Plantation as diversionary activities; these eight task forces comprising from 18 to 20 thousands troops would serve as reserved forces which would corner the enemies when they fall into the trap.

-In the end of October 1970, General Hieu launched Operation Toan Thang 8/B/5 composed of three task forces, in a cross-border recon assault into the Snoul areas with the intention to insert recon units and to implant sensors around Snoul for intelligence gatherings as the preparation phase in the luring tactic.
+At the end of October 1970, General Hieu launched Operation Toan Thang 8/B/5 composed of three task forces, in a cross-border recon assault into the Snoul areas to insert recon units and to implant sensors around Snoul for intelligence gatherings as the preparation phase in the luring tactic.

-But then when the enemy started to mince the bait with waves of attacks at regimental level against 8th Task Force units in Snoul in the end of May, General Minh denied General Hieu the use of the reserved force composed of eight task forces to corner the enemy as planned.
+But then when the enemy started to mince the bait with waves of attacks at a regimental level against 8th Task Force units in Snoul at the end of May, General Minh denied General Hieu the use of the reserve force composed of eight task forces to corner the enemy as planned.
 And General Hieu was forced to retreat the 8th Task Force to Loc Ninh.
-Although the withdrawal was considered as a success, General Minh used the heavy lost suffered by the 8th Task Force during the retreat as a pretext to relieve General Hieu of his command and replaced him with a member of his Delta Gang.
+Although the withdrawal was considered as a success, General Minh used the heavy loss suffered by the 8th Task Force during the retreat as a pretext to relieve General Hieu of his command and replaced him with a member of his Delta Gang.

-Objectively, it must be recognized that III Corps under General Do Cao Tri's leadership and 5th Division under General Hieu's leadership, during the years of 1969-1971, proved that the ARVN had ascertained a level of maturity that allowed its troops to replace efficiently the American ground forces.
-The Viet Cong were denied safe heavens within the III Military Region, and III Corps was able to operate at will across the Cambodian borders.
+Objectively, it must be recognized that III Corps under General Do Cao Tri's leadership and the 5th Division under General Hieu's leadership, during the years 1969-1971, proved that the ARVN had ascertained a level of maturity that allowed its troops to replace the American ground forces efficiently.
+The Viet Cong were denied safe-havens within the III Military Region, and III Corps was able to operate at will across the Cambodian borders.
 President Thieu committed a big mistake in allowing the introduction of General Nguyen Van Minh's Delta Clan to take over the III Corps, for by doing so, he started the process of deterioration of the III Corps in particular and of the entire ARVN in general.

 Nguyen Van Tin